Healthy Homes Assessment Pauatahanui

 Draught Stopping Pauatahanui

-Draughts may lead to low temperatures inside houses.
-A draughty home is more expensive to heat, which means wasting energy and incurring higher costs.
+Draughts are a major cause of lower temperatures in homes.
+A humid home is more expensive to heat, which means wasting money and energy.

-You don’t require to block up intentional gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the structure when the household gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will examine every window and door during our Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the home is heated and cools in order to let them be closed and opened rather than sticking.
+We will test the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections